PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

-New media artists and designers suffer from following dilemma: our work, with its primary medium being code, is at once perhaps the simplest medium to /distribute/ — requiring little more than copying a directory of text files from one hard drive to another — yet the works themselves remain a total nightmare to faithfully /reproduce/ across varying machines at different points in time.
-Among other reasons, this is because our works are often composed of disparate parts with accompanying technical debt: an audio-visual installation may use the C++ library /openFrameworks/ for high-performance interactive graphics, Haskell's /TidalCycles/ for realtime sequencing, the fantastic /FAUST/ signal processing language for zero-delay audio DSP, plus the usual dependencies; openCV, libfreenect, cairo, gstreamer, ffmpeg and so on.
+New media artists and designers suffer from following dilemma: our work, with its primary medium being code, is at once perhaps the simplest medium to _distribute_ — requiring little more than copying a directory of text files from one hard drive to another — yet the works themselves remain a total nightmare to faithfully _reproduce_ across varying machines at different points in time.
+Among other reasons, this is because our works are often composed of disparate parts with accompanying technical debt: an audio-visual installation may use the C++ library **openFrameworks** for high-performance interactive graphics, Haskell's **TidalCycles** for realtime sequencing, the fantastic **FAUST** signal processing language for zero-delay audio DSP, plus the usual dependencies; openCV, libfreenect, cairo, gstreamer, ffmpeg and so on.
 Time and its corresponding ABI changes intensify our predicament; not only is it often an error-prone and laborious task to get all of this running